 In 1940 two Irish Augustinian, John Berchmans Power and Patrick Dalton, and an English Augustinian, Gabriel Broder, went to Yola in the northeastern province of Adamawa, Nigeria.
 They learned the Fulani and Hausa languages and began their mission.
 Since 1940, about 123 Irish Augustinians have ministered in Nigeria.
 Some remained for a year or two, and others for over forty years.

-In July, 1950 a new milestone was passed in the history of the Nigerian Mission with the establishment of the Apostolic Prefecture of Yola.
-On July 2, 1962 it was promoted as the new Diocese of Yola with Bishop Patrick Joseph Dalton, O.S.A. as its first bishop.
-In 1966, the Diocese of Maiduguri was erected with Dr Timothy Kieran Cotter OSA as it first bishop.
-Since then, a total of four Irish Augustinians were consecrated bishops of Yola and Maiduguri.
+In July 1950 a new milestone was passed in the history of the Nigerian Mission with the establishment of the Apostolic Prefecture of Yola.
+On July 2, 1962, it was promoted as the new Diocese of Yola with Bishop Patrick Joseph Dalton, O.S.A. as its first bishop.
+In 1966, the Diocese of Maiduguri was erected with Dr Timothy Kieran Cotter OSA as its first bishop.
+Since then, a total of four Irish Augustinians have been consecrated bishops of Yola and Maiduguri.

 The Irish Provincial Chapter of 1974 established Saint Augustine’s Seminary at Jos, Nigeria for the education of indigenous students for the priesthood.